 - a.
 Presentation of an original birth certificate (schools are expected to keep a copy of the certificate on file) - b.
 Baptismal certificate for Catholic students - c.
 Proof of exact dates of immunization with signature of licensed healthcare provider - d.
 Records from previous school, including standardized test scores - e.
 Proof of custody where applicable - f.
 Completed Diocesan Elementary or High School Application Form (Appendix J) - g.
 A non-refundable application fee - h.
+A fully executed MCH 213G Commonwealth of Virginia School Entrance Form or other U.S. state equivalent, which stipulates the following must be submitted prior to the student beginning school: - i.
+Proof of exact dates of required immunization as required by the Code of Virginia.
+Immunization records are required to be signed and verified by a licensed healthcare provider. - ii.
+Physical examination covering all required aspects as mandated on the MCH 213G within 12 months prior to entering school for the first time.
+Equivalent school entrance physical forms from another state may be acceptable.
+(Note: A pre-school physical does not take the place of the required kindergarten entry physical even though it was completed within the 12 months prior to kindergarten entry.
+This is because some aspects required for kindergarten are not included in a pre-school physical e.g., hearing and vision screening) - iii.
 Proof of satisfying tuition requirements at any former Diocesan school if previously enrolled in a Diocesan school